oaxiom/te_hic/README.md

 ### Step 2: Use te_hic

-te_hic is all packed in a single entry point now.
+te_hic is all packed in a single entry point.
 To use, supply the aligned read1 and read2 bams and the genome.
 Other options are available to control the q read threshold, minimum distance to consider and resolutions of arrays to build.